n3tw4rl0k/worldofruin/README.md

 World of Ruin is a text-based, browser-based RPG set in a post-apocalyptic world.
 Players explore a vast, dangerous landscape filled with monsters, dungeons, and mysteries.
 The game combines elements of classic RPGs with modern web technologies to create an immersive and challenging experience.

+- created with help from Claude AI by Anthropic.

 ## Game Design

 ### Setting